libor-m/scrimer/doc/components.rst

 --------------------------------------------
 File: ``scripts/fasta_fragments.py``

 Taken from :ref:`lastz <lastz>`.
-Break sequences in fasta file to fragments, so some kind of short read aligner can be used for further processing.
+Break sequences in a fasta file into fragments, so some kind of short read aligner can be used for further processing.

 .. automodule:: fasta_fragments